 But, by March 1995, a two-year sponsorship deal with the Lincolnshire Standard newspaper group, allowed us to fly 365 days a year.
 A year later we extend our service to cover Nottinghamshire with another sponsorship deal, this time from the Nottingham Post.

 In 2000 we said farewell to our Bolkow and moved to a new generation of aircraft, an MD902 Explorer (G-LNAA).
 This helicopter could accommodate a crew of 4 – one pilot, a doctor and two paramedics.
 It had a top speed of 160mph.

 This helicopter served the Charity well and in November 2010 we upgraded to a newer MD902 (G-LNCT).
 In October 2013 we started undertaking missions after the hours of darkness allowing us to fly 7am-7pm.

 In June 2017 we said goodbye to our MD902 and started to fly an AgustaWestland 169 (G-LNAC) – a top of the range Helicopter Emergency Medical Service (HEMS) aircraft.
 The state of the art helicopter is bigger than any helicopter we have ever flown – offering head to toe access to patients in flight, can fly in excess of 200mph and can carry a crew of 3 – two pilots and up to three medical crew.

 Just three months after its arrival our crew started carrying blood on board, allowing them to deliver potentially life-saving blood transfusions at the scene for the first time.

-In 2018, we took the bold step to increase our operational hours from 12 to 24 hours a day; in doing so we will reach hundreds more patients every year.
+We recently took the bold step to begin increasing our operational hours from 12 to 24 hours a day; in doing so we will reach hundreds more patients every year.